 DIY Reusable Advent Calendar

-As soon as halloween is dispensed with in Paint Sew Glue Chew Towers, Abbi turns her attention to Christmas.
+As soon as Halloween is dispensed with in Paint Sew Glue Chew Towers, my daughter Abbi turns her attention to Christmas.
 And her favourite part of the Christmas preparation is the advent calendar.
 Each year we make a couple of versions for different friends, but this DIY reusable advent calendar is our favourite.
 The calendar is a decorated board with 24 hooks for hanging little gifts.
-As a gift is removed, the kids get to choose a replacement christmas decoration to put it its place.
-The advent calendar then looks pretty through the whole month.
+As a gift is removed, the kids get to choose a replacement Christmas decoration to put it its place.

 Materials: